zvada/technology/docs/documentation/writing-documentation.md

 Once these are done, use the following procedure to update:

-1. Create an itb branch from master, e.g.
+1. In the repository you are updating, create an itb branch from master, e.g.
    `git checkout -b itb.mkdocsv1 master`

 2. cd into the `ci` directory in the root of your repository